Accenture/Ocaramba/README.md

     using NLog;

-    using Ocaramba.Common;
+    using Ocaramba;
-    using Ocaramba.Common.Extensions;
+    using Ocaramba.Extensions;
-    using Ocaramba.Common.Types;
+    using Ocaramba.Types;
     using Ocaramba.Tests.PageObjects;

     public class InternetPage : ProjectPageBase